lgbouma/eres21/content/faq.md

 form.

 ## Will it be just postdocs and PhD students?
-More senior researchers and undergraduates are encouraged to participate, too.
+More senior researchers and undergraduates are also encouraged to register and participate.
 We do envision though that the majority of the scientific talks will be given by postdocs and PhD students.

 ## How long will the talks be?
 Final decisions will be made once the organizing committee reviews the